Piet van Zeil

-Petrus Hendrikus "Piet" van Zeil (3 August 1927 – 10 November 2012) was a Dutch politician of the defunct Catholic People's Party (KVP) and later the Christian Democratic Appeal (CDA) party and trade union leader.
+Petrus Hendrikus "Piet" van Zeil (3 August 1927 – 10 November 2012) was a Dutch politician of the Catholic People's Party (KVP) and later the Christian Democratic Appeal (CDA) party and trade union leader.

-Van Zeil worked as a office clerk for Van Gend & Loos from April 1944 until May 1951 and as a trade union leader for the Dutch Trade Unions association (NVV) from May 1951 until February 1972 serving as General-Secretary from August 1968 until February 1972.
-Van Zeil served on the Municipal Council of Hillegom from April 1966 until May 1974.
+Van Zeil worked as an office clerk for Van Gend & Loos from April 1944 until May 1951 and as a trade union leader for the Dutch Confederation of Trade Unions (NVV) from May 1951 until February 1972, serving as General-Secretary from August 1968 until February 1972.
+Van Zeil served on the municipal council of Hillegom from April 1966 until May 1974.

-Van Zeil became a Member of the House of Representatives after Gerard Veringa was appointed as a Member of the Council of State, taking office on 1 February 1972 serving as a frontbencher chairing the parliamentary committee for Kingdom Relations and spokesperson for Transport, Aviation, Kingdom Relations and deputy spokesperson for Social Affairs.
+Van Zeil became a member of the House of Representatives after Gerard Veringa was appointed as a member of the Council of State, taking office on 1 February 1972 serving as a frontbencher chairing the parliamentary committee for Kingdom Relations and spokesperson for transport, aviation, Kingdom relations and deputy spokesperson for social affairs.
 Van Zeil also served as Chairman of the Catholic People's Party from 5 April 1975 until 27 September 1980.
-After the election of 1981 Van Zeil was appointed as State Secretary for Economic Affairs the Cabinet Van Agt II, taking office on 11 September 1981.
-The Cabinet Van Agt II fell just seven months into its term on 12 May 1982 after months of tensions in the coalition and continued to serve in a demissionary capacity until the first cabinet formation of 1982 when it was replaced by the caretaker Cabinet Van Agt III with Van Zeil continuing as State Secretary for Economic Affairs, taking office on 29 May 1982.
-Van Zeil was also appointed as State Secretary for Social Affairs and Employment and dual served in those positions, taking office on 12 June 1982.
-After the election of 1982 Van Zeil returned as a Member of the House of Representatives, taking office on 16 September 1982.
-Following the cabinet formation of 1982 Van Zeil continued as State Secretary for Economic Affairs in the Cabinet Lubbers I, taking office on 5 November 1982.
-After the election of 1986 Van Zeil again returned as a Member of the House of Representatives, taking office on 3 June 1986.
-Following the cabinet formation of 1986 Van Zeil per his own request asked not to be considered for cabinet post in the new cabinet as he was nominated as Mayor of Heerlen, he resigned as State Secretary for Economic Affairs and as a Member of the House of Representatives on 22 June 1986 and was installed as Mayor, serving from 1 July 1986 until 1 September 1992.
+After the 1981 general election, Van Zeil was appointed State Secretary of Economic Affairs in the Van Agt II cabinet, taking office on 11 September 1981.
+The cabinet fell just seven months into its term on 12 May 1982 after months of tensions in the coalition and continued to serve in a demissionary capacity until the first cabinet formation of 1982 when it was replaced by the caretaker Van Agt III cabinet, with Van Zeil continuing as State Secretary of Economic Affairs, taking office on 29 May 1982.
+Van Zeil was also appointed State Secretary of Social Affairs and Employment and dual served in those positions, taking office on 12 June 1982.
+After the 1982 general election, Van Zeil returned to the House of Representatives, taking office on 16 September 1982.
+Following the cabinet formation of 1982, Van Zeil continued as State Secretary of Economic Affairs in the Lubbers I cabinet, taking office on 5 November 1982.
+After the 1986 general election, Van Zeil again returned to the House of Representatives, taking office on 3 June 1986.
+Following the cabinet formation of 1986, Van Zeil per his own request was not considered for cabinet post in the new cabinet as he was nominated as mayor of Heerlen; he resigned as State Secretary of Economic Affairs and as a member of the House of Representatives on 22 June 1986 and was installed as mayor, serving from 1 July 1986 until 1 September 1992.